WillemJiang/seckill/README.md

 ## Run Services
 You can run services follow this steps:
-First Build all service images using command `mvn package -Pdocker` If run jar mode locally,Change application.properties change MySQL datasource config,java -jar target/seckill/seckill-xxx-service-xxx-exec.jar
+First Build all service images using command `mvn package -Pdocker` If run jar mode locally you can change application.properties and then `java -jar target/seckill/seckill-xxx-service-xxx-exec.jar`
-If need package docker image add `docker:push` mvn options
+Also you can run all service images using command `docker-compose up`

 If you are using [Docker Toolbox](https://www.docker.com/products/docker-toolbox), please add an extra profile `-Pdocker-machine`.